STORM INJURIES: Maywood Firefighter, 71-Year-Old Driver Among Several North Jersey Victims

 Just over the border, in Rockland County, a tree fell on the northbound Palisades Interstate Parkway.

-Downed wires on a wooden fence also ignited a fire at North Monroe Street and Monte Vista Avenue in Ridgewood, which also had trees early on reported down on Sheridan Terrace, Allison Court, Woodside Avenue, Avondale Road, Phelps Road and West End Avenue.
+Downed wires on a wooden fence ignited a fire at North Monroe Street and Monte Vista Avenue in Ridgewood, which also had trees early on reported down on Sheridan Terrace, Allison Court, Woodside Avenue, Godwin Avenue, Avondale Road, Phelps Road and West End Avenue.

 Live wires that fell on Linwood and North Van Diem avenues limited access to the The Valley Hospital in Ridgewood.